Yandex Cloud

 Metadata service

 Get an OAuth token by sending a request and save it to a file.
-When running a YDB CLI command, specify the path to the file with your OAuth token in the --yc-token-file parameter.
+In your YDB CLI commands, provide the path to this file in the --yc-token-file parameter.

-To avoid entering this parameter every time you run a command, save the OAuth token value to the YC_TOKEN environment variable or set up a YDB CLI profile.
+To skip this step every time you run a command, save the OAuth token value to the YC_TOKEN environment variable or set up a YDB CLI profile.

 ydb \